-Twice a year, in May and July, the Sun passes directly overhead for locations on Earth in the tropics.
+Twice a year, in May and July, the Sun passes directly overhead in Hawaiʻi.
 On these two days, around local noon, the Sun will be exactly overhead, at a 90o angle, and an upright object such as a flagpole will have no shadow.
-This phenomenon only occurs in the tropics; the Sun is never directly overhead in any other part of the planet.
+This phenomenon only occurs in the tropics; the Sun is never directly overhead on any other part of the planet.
+Hawaiʻi is the only U.S. state in the tropics and thus the only state where this occurs.
 In 1990 Bishop Museum held a contest to give a name to this phenomenon.
 The winner was “lāhainā noon.”

 The word lāhainā may be translated into English as “cruel sun,” but effectively makes reference to severe droughts experienced in that part of the island of Maui.

 While the contemporary term lāhainā noon is often used today, an older term in ʻŌlelo Hawaiʻi (Hawaiian language) for this observable phenomena is kau ka lā i ka lolo, which can be understood to mean “the sun rests upon the brain.”
 The phrase, “kau ka lā i ka lolo, a hoʻi ke aka i ke kino,” also makes reference not only to this special time, but the cultural significance of its observance.